sirnewton01/post-web/README.md

 editors.
 If the REST interface is written in an intuitive style or documented then you can use them much like a website, but without all of the baggage.

-# Welcome to the post-web
+# Summary and next steps

 The current world-wide-web has developed a number of systemic problems in a number of different areas necessitating the development of a post-web system.
 One possible post-web system can be devised based